-• retries: The number of times the director will try to find a healthy backend or connect to the randomly chosen backend if the first cc retries is not specified, then the director will use the number of backend members as the retry limit.
+• retries: The number of times the director will try to find a healthy backend or connect to the randomly chosen backend if the retries is not specified, then the director will use the number of backend members as the retry limit.

-• quorum: The percentage threshold that must be reached by the cumulative weight of all healthy backends in order for the director to a quorum is not specified, the director will use 0 as the quorum weight threshold.
+• quorum: The percentage threshold that must be reached by the cumulative weight of all healthy backends in order for the diagram is not specified, the director will use 0 as the quorum weight threshold.

 In the following example, the random director will randomly select a backend with equal probability.
-At minimum, two backends must be her weight (~ 66%) to exceed the 50% quorum weight and qualify the director as healthy.
-If only one backend is healthy and the quorum weight weight not reached" error will be returned to the client.
-If the random director fails to connect to the chosen backend, it will retry randomly s three times before indicating all backends are unhealthy.
+At minimum, two backends mus weight (~ 66%) to exceed the 50% quorum weight and qualify the director as healthy.
+If only one backend is healthy and the quorum weight not reached" error will be returned to the client.
+If the random director fails to connect to the chosen backend, it will retry rand three times before indicating all backends are unhealthy.